Republic of Fiji Military Forces: Rank insignia

 Rank designation based on the British tradition.

 Commissioned officers

 The rank insignia for commissioned officers for the army and navy respectively.
-They are based on the rank structure of Royal Navy and British Army.
+They are based on the rank structure of the Royal Navy and British Army.

 Enlisted

 The rank insignia for enlisted personnel for the army and navy respectively.
 They are based on the ranks of the Royal Navy and British Army.

 History

 Political intervention

 Fiji's military has a history of political intervention.
 In 1987, soldiers were responsible for two military coups, and in 2000, the military organised a countercoup to quash George Speight's civilian coup.
 Since 2000, the military has had a sometimes tense relationship with the Qarase government, and has strongly opposed its plans to establish a Commission with the power to compensate victims and pardon perpetrators of the coup.
 Among other objections, the military claims that its integrity and discipline would be undermined if soldiers who mutinied in the 2000 upheaval were to be pardoned.

 On 4 August 2005, Opposition Leader Mahendra Chaudhry called for more Indo-Fijians, who presently comprise less than one percent of the military personnel, to be recruited.
 (Specifically, as of October 2007, Fiji's military had 3527 full-time members, of whom only 15 were Indo-Fijians.)
 This would help guarantee political stability, he considered.
 He also spoke against government plans to downsize the military.
 Military spokesman Lieutenant Colonel Orisi Rabukawaqa responded the next day by saying that the military was not an ethnic Fijian body, that it stood to serve the entire nation, and that there was no colour bar in its recruitment or promotion.
 He said that many Indo-Fijians had been reluctant to commit themselves to a military career because of the slow progress of promotion, often preferring to be discharged and to use their record as a stepping stone to a successful career in some other field.
 Nevertheless, he appreciated the Indo-Fijian contribution to the military, and noted the success of Lieutenant Colonel Mohammed Aziz, the head of the military's legal unit who was a pivotal figure in the court martial of soldiers who mutinied in 2000.
 Ironically the rate of promotion of indigenous Fijian officers had been very rapid after the 1987 coup, and subsequent expansion of the Republic of Fiji Military Forces.